Unparalleled Clinical Training

 Elective and Selective

 The Allen Hospital is a 196-bed community hospital located at the northern tip of Manhattan.
 Rotating on the Allen wards gives residents an opportunity to experience more “bread and butter” inpatient medicine.
-One senior resident oversees two interns, which gives the interns more autonomy and residents practice in a more attending-like role.
+One senior resident oversees two interns, which gives the interns more autonomy and allows residents to practice in a more attending-like role.

 The inpatient night float team is responsible for new admissions and cross-coverage of patients under the care of the day teams.
 Interns and residents are responsible for addressing all acute issues overnight, and therefore gain experience with the workup and management of common clinical scenarios, such as shortness of breath, hypotension, delirium, and more.
-Residents generally find that the autonomy afforded during this rotation helps them rapidly mature into more sophisticated and confident clinicians.
-The night rotation is structured such that the night interns and residents get to participate in the first part of attending rounds, so they present admissions to the day team in the morning and benefit from the discussion and teaching during rounds, and receive feedback on their overnight management.
+Residents generally find that the autonomy afforded during this rotation helps them mature into more sophisticated and confident clinicians.
+The night rotation is structured such that the night interns and residents get to participate in the first part of attending rounds, so they present admissions to the day team in the morning and benefit from the discussion and teaching during rounds, and receive feedback on their overnight management decisions.

-Teach is a PGY3 rotation designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding educators, regardless of subspecialty interest.
+‘Teach’ is a rotation during PGY3 designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding educators, regardless of subspecialty interest.
 The Teach Resident has the opportunity to lead Medicine Report, Journal club, intern core lectures, and medical student teaching sessions.
 In addition, Teach residents also participate in developing Learning Lab curricular activities and do hands-on simulation and line training with interns.

 Medicine Consult/Preoperative Evaluation